Konstantin Saradzhev: Biography

 Saradzhev was an advocate of new music.
-In 1901 he was a member of a circle of Scriabinists that included the pianist and teacher Alexander Goldenweiser, the pianist Maria Nemenova-Lunts, the writer and critic Vladimir Derzhanovsky and others.
+In 1901 he was a member of a circle of Scriabinists that included the pianist and teacher Aleksandr Goldenweiser, the pianist Maria Nemenova-Lunts, the writer and critic Vladimir Derzhanovsky and others.
 In 1909 Derzhanovsky, his wife Elena Koposova-Derzhanovskaya and Saradzhev organized "Evenings of Modern Music" in Moscow.
 He conducted the first professional and first fully rehearsed performance of Stravinsky's Symphony in E flat, Op.
 1 (Moscow, 22 August 1912, in the very first concert ever devoted entirely to Stravinsky's music).

 Saradzhev conducted the premiere of Sergei Prokofiev's Piano Concerto No. 1 (25 July/7 August 1912; with the composer as soloist).
 Prokofiev later wrote that Saradzhev "realized splendidly all my tempos".

 Saradzhev served in the army in World War I, not returning to Moscow until after the Russian Civil War.
 He became involved with the Association for Contemporary Music and founded the Evenings of Contemporary Music in 1923.
 He was professor of conducting at Moscow Conservatory 1922-35, where his notable students included Boris Khaikin and Lev Oborin.

 Saradzhev conducted the first Soviet performance of Prokofiev's 3rd Piano Concerto (22 March 1925, Orchestra of the Theatre of the Revolution; soloist Samuil Feinberg).
 In 1927 he conducted the Moscow premiere of Shostakovich's Symphony No. 2 To October, which followed the world premiere under Nicolai Malko in Leningrad on 5 November, and was the first performance to include the revisions that Shostakovich had made after that premiere.